junhua/bgm-han/README.md

 ### Preparing the Dummy Dataset

-A script to generate a dummy dataset with BPE tokenization is provided for testing purposes.
+A script to generate a dummy dataset with BPE tokenization is provided for testing purposes:

 ```bash
 python examples/generate_dummy_data.py
 ```

-This will create a `dummy_dataset.csv` and `tokenizer.model` files in the `data/` directory.
+This will create a `dummy_dataset.csv` and `tokenizer.model` file in the `data/` directory.

 ### Running the Example Script